Okay, gals, we need to talk about getting the right breast pump.

 The 9Plus is Spectra’s portable breast pump offering, and it’s pretty dec.
 It’s not recommended as a primary pump (primarily because it has fewer settings and less powerful suction than the S1 and the S2), but it could be nice to have around, depending on your situation.

 The 9Plus is cordless and rechargeable; it weighs about 1/2 pound and is roughly the size of a passport.
 You can fit it in your back pocket easily and — with a pumping bra — walk around, do work, make dinner, etc. Spectra’s in-house lactation consultants tell us it’s best for moms who already have an established milk supply and want something for on-the-go and/or travel.
 If you know you like Spectra pumps and want something portable as a secondary pump, this might be a great fit.

 The Mya is the newest pump out from Ameda.
 It’s small (~1/2 pound), wireless, and portable, with a rechargeable battery that’s supposed to last approximately 2 hours.
 But since some women say the Mya won’t quite make it that long, we do suggest keeping the power charger handy.
-The Mya is quiet, but it is far from silent (users say they wouldn’t use it on a work call, for instance).
+In terms of noise, the Mya is quiet, but far from silent (users say they wouldn’t use it on a work call, for instance).

-The Mya is comparable to the Spectra (S1/S2) in terms of its suction, and tons of women love having the Mya as an accompanying pump to their Spectras or Medelas (although some do use it as a primary pump with great results).
+In terms of suction, the Mya is comparable to the Spectra (S1/S2), and tons of women love having the Mya as an accompanying pump to their Spectras or Medelas (although some do use it as a primary pump with great results).
 The LCD display shows your suction level (1-10 in expression mode) and also has a timer feature, with an auto-shut-off after 30 minutes.